Favourited 1383 times

 If you come via Heathrow Airport, you can take a National Express Service Coach (NX501) from the airport to the city of Exeter then the 5B bus to Dolton (as described above).
-It is a good idea to PRE-BOOK this.
+It is a good idea to PRE-BOOK the National Express.

 If you come via Bristol Airport, you can take a Falcon Coach - it is a good idea to PRE-BOOK this - from the airport to the city of Exeter then the 5B bus to Dolton (as described above).
 Or the simplest way, but more expensive, is to get the bus from Bristol Airport called the Bristol Flyer Express (Number A1) to Bristol Temple Meads Railway Station.
 The bus leaves outside the only entrance to the airport about every ten minutes.
 Bristol Temple Meads is the first stop and takes about 21 minutes.
 At Bristol Temple Meads railway station take a train to Exeter St. David's railway station.
 There are one or two trains to Exeter every hour throughout the day.
-Bristol Temple Meads railway station is big so check carefully the platform number for your train.
+Bristol Temple Meads railway station is big so check carefully which platform number you need for your train.

 When in EXETER the 5B bus leaves from just outside Exeter Station and comes to Dolton.
 There is only one bus stop in Dolton.
 This is at the top of Barfield Road.
 We always greet our visitors at the bus stop but you will need to tell us the time of your arrival at the bus stop in Barfield Road.
 The 5B bus from Exeter to Dolton leaves outside the bus station (Paris Street) and passes through Exeter St. David's railway station every two hours (Monday to Saturday only).
 The 5B bus departs Paris Street at 06.20, 08.05 (or 08.15 on a Saturday), 10.15, 12.15, 14.15, 16.20, 17.35, 18.40 and the LAST bus of the day 20.00.
 There is NO bus on a SUNDAY or a PUBLIC HOLIDAY.